 Credit cards can make shopping a breeze.
 You can go from store to store without carrying cash or accumulating jingling coins.
 It might seem like these pieces of plastic give you an endless amount of money to spend, but it’s important to remember that credit cards come with credit limits.
 And how close you come to reaching that limit has an effect on your credit score.
+Work with a financial advisor to help you see how utilizing credit works with your overall financial plan.

 The Meaning Behind Your Credit Utilization Ratio